-L. The Fundraising Director: (rationale: consistency)
+L. The Fundraising Director shall: (rationale: consistency)

 keeps the Treasurer and First Vice President informed of all responsibilities;

-determines current fundraising inventory, presents inventory at June meeting, and is responsible for planning and setting the focus and purpose of all fundraisers for NJNS with the vote of the board; (rationale: moved to Policy book under Responsibilities of the Fundraising Director)

-is responsible for organizing fundraisers each year at COSP and the NJNS convention; (rationale: moved to Policy book under Responsibilities of the Fundraising Director)
+(rationale: moved to Policy book under Responsibilities of the Fundraising Director)(rationale: moved to Policy book under Responsibilities of the Fundraising Director) (rationale: no longer in practice)

-is responsible for getting all fundraiser information out to all NJ nursing schools prior to events; (rationale: no longer in practice)

-communicates monthly with all board members about costs and funds received; (rationale: grammar)
+communicates monthly with all board members about costs and funds received; and, (rationale: grammar)

-maintains accurate files, information, and supplies to be utilized by future directors; and, (rationale: moved under Article IV, Section 4, General Duties) performs all duties as assigned by the President.
+(rationale: moved under Article IV, Section 4, General Duties) performs all duties as assigned by the President.

 SECTION 6.